gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 have trouble finding out why a string literal is not expected.
 But you would at least have a starting point.
-The ASTs can get quite big, so it would help if the compiler could dump the problematic AST to a temporary file for inspection with an editor rather than scrolling through pages of output.
+The ASTs can get quite big, so it would help if the compiler could dump the problematic AST to a temporary file for inspection with an editor rather than scrolling through pages of terminal output.

-Talking about cavemen debugging, the only sources of information you have now for development of macros are the ``dumpTree`` and ``treeRepr`` helpers.
-It would be really nice if the `official Nimrod IDE Aporia
-<https://github.com/nimrod-code/Aporia>`_ had a mode where you could open a bit
-of code in a separate window and it would refresh the AST as you write, pointing at problematic places, or maybe offering links to the documentation as you write code.
+Talking about cavemen debugging, the only sources of information you have now for development of macros are the ``dumpTree`` and ``treeRepr`` helpers and repeated trips to the command line to compile stuff.
+It would be really nice if the `official Nimrod IDE Aporia <https://github.com/nimrod-code/Aporia>`_ had a mode where you could open a bit of code in a separate window and it would refresh the AST as you write, pointing at problematic places, or maybe offering links to the documentation as you write code.
 Or maybe a mode where you directly write the AST, and the IDE generates the source code for you?
 Maybe this could work off with proper auto completion.
 Right now the amount of different AST nodes is quite scary but many of them don't interact with each other unless specific conditions are met.
 Who knows, it could be easier to follow than looking through the documentation.
 Or maybe it would be useless anyway because programming in Java is all the rage.

 Conclusion